-In addition to testing the changed-goal and cue-strengthening accounts of reactivity, Experiment 2 provided a novel comparison by replacing forward pairs with backward pairs.
+In addition to testing the changed-goal and cue-strengthening accounts of reactivity, Experiment 2 provided a novel comparison by replacing forward pairs with backward pairs and comparing them in both mixed- and pure-list designs.
 Previous reactivity studies have primarily made comparisons between forward and unrelated pairs, though we note two exceptions in which backward pairs were presented in mixed lists alongside other related and unrelated pairs.
 First, Mitchum et al. (2016) showed no differences in reactivity between forward or backward related pairs, as JOLs did not produce a reactive effect on either pair type.
 However, Maxwell and Huff (2022), showed that positive reactivity patterns on forward pairs extended to backward pairs, and further, these patterns occurred when participants made other judgment types that similarly emphasized pair relatedness (e.g., frequency judgments).
-Thus, our findings in Experiment 2 are in-line with Maxwell and Huff while demonstrating that positive reactivity on backward pairs still occurs in the absence of forward associates.
+Thus, our findings in Experiment 2 are in-line with Maxwell and Huff, while also demonstrating that positive reactivity on backward pairs extends to two novel list types, related-unrelated mixed lists containing no forward associates and pure lists of backward associates.

-Given the focus in the literature on forward associative pairs, Experiment 3 tested for reactivity on symmetrical associative pairs (e.g., king-queen) versus unrelated pairs.
+Given the focus in the literature on forward associative pairs, Experiment 3 further tested for reactivity on symmetrical associative pairs (e.g., king-queen) versus unrelated pairs.
 While backward pairs have been used in studies investigating the accuracy of JOLs (e.g., Koriat & Bjork, 2005), to date, little work on JOLs has used symmetrical pairs (cf. Maxwell & Huff, 2021).
-Furthermore, apart from Maxwell and Huff (2022), no study has investigated JOL reactivity effects using symmetrical paired associates.
+Furthermore, apart from Maxwell and Huff (2022), no study has investigated JOL reactivity effects using symmetrical paired associates, and, to date, no study has assessed reactivity effects using symmetrical associates presented in the absence of forward associates.
 Experiment 3 therefore examined reactivity effects in mixed and pure lists using symmetrical pairs.
 In doing so, this experiment provided an additional opportunity to test whether reactivity effects would emerge on pure lists while further testing JOL reactivity accounts.

 Experiment 3: Symmetrical vs. Unrelated Pairs

-Experiment 3 tested whether JOL reactivity would extend to symmetrical pairs (e.g., salt-pepper) when presented in mixed lists with unrelated pairs or when presented in isolation via pure lists.
+Experiment 3 tested whether JOL reactivity would extend to symmetrical pairs (e.g., salt-pepper) when presented in mixed lists with unrelated pairs and when presented in isolation via pure lists.
 Like backward pairs, symmetrical pairs can be deceptive as they contain cues that are less likely to be available at test.
 However, these pairs also contain strong forward associations, which should make them easier to learn relative to backward pairs (Maxwell & Huff, 2021).
 The use of symmetrical pairs in Experiment 3 is important, as it provides a novel pair type with which to test for reactivity effects.
 Therefore, our use of symmetrical pairs provides a further test of the changed-goal and cue-strengthening accounts while also testing the generality of JOL reactivity effects.
 Finally, like the backward associates used in Experiment 2, the deceptive nature of symmetrical associates tested the relational encoding account (e.g., Maxwell & Huff, 2022).
 Based on the previous experiments, findings were expected to conform to a cue-strengthening pattern, with positive reactivity occurring for symmetrical pairs and no reactivity for unrelated pairs.
 Furthermore, this pattern was expected to occur regardless of whether participants studied mixed or pure lists or whether participants made frequency judgments or JOLs.

 Methods